Ferrous sulfate: 7 things you should know

 Medically reviewed by C. Fookes, BPharm Last updated on Jan 10, 2019.

 1. How it works

 - Ferrous sulfate is an iron salt that is commonly used as an iron supplement.

 - Iron supplements are used to treat or prevent iron-deficiency anemia.
 In iron-deficiency anemia, a lack of iron reduces production of hemoglobin.
 Hemoglobin allows red blood cells to transport oxygen around the body as well as giving red blood cells their color.

 - Only the iron component of the iron salt is utilized; therefore, iron supplements usually state the amount of the iron salt (for example, ferrous sulfate 325mg) and the equivalent amount of elemental iron (for ferrous sulfate 325mg this equates to 65mg of elemental iron).

-- Ferrous sulfate is a mineral and it belongs to the group of medicines known as supplements.
+- Ferrous sulfate is a mineral and it belongs to the group of medicines known as iron supplements.

 - Ferrous sulfate is an iron supplement that may be used to reverse or prevent anemia and replenish iron stores.